anotherlin/z80emu/README.txt

 Revision history:

-1.1.2 (19th June 2017)
+1.1.2 (20th June 2017)

 The implementation of the "IM" Interrupt Mode selection instruction was completely wrong.
 The zextests don't check it and it seems that it was never encountered in the few systems emulated so far.
-This was unnoticed until now.
+This bug has gone unnoticed until now.
 Thank you Chris Despoinidis for reporting that bug.

 1.1.1 (28th February 2017)